 Other information

-A path with stiles leads through the reserve to a viewpoint.
+A rough track with stiles leads through the reserve.